Boston Beer Company

 Source: As You Sow (2020)

 JUST Capital polls Americans every year to identify the issues that matter most in defining just business behaviour.
-For their 2021 rankings the public identified 19 issues, which are organised under the headings Workers, Communities, Customers, Shareholders and Environment.
+For their 2023 rankings JUST Capital asked a representative sample of 3,002 Americans to compare 20 different business Issues on a head-to-head basis, producing a reliable hierarchy of Issues ranked in order of priority.
+Issues are organised under the headings Workers, Customers, Communities, the Environment, or Shareholders & Governance.
 JUST Capital then define metrics that map to those issues and track and analyse the largest, publicly traded U.S. companies.
-This analysis powers their rankings, in which this company ranked 829th of 928 companies, and 30th of 35 Food, Beverage & Tobacco companies.
+This analysis powers their rankings, in which this company ranked 847th of 951 companies, and 28th of 31 Food, Beverage & Tobacco companies.